 - 4.5.22 The central part of the site is likely to be brought into public use over a period of time as some new areas of open space are needed more urgently than others.
 For example, while it is important that space for an additional burial ground is secured, it may not be brought into use until the second half of the Plan period, or a financial contribution towards another form of provision may be needed.
 On the other hand, scope exists to divert Sun Lane into the site to create a safe parking and dropping-off point for Sun Hill Schools at an early stage.
 Given the scale of the central part of the site, there may be areas that are used temporarily for informal open space provision while they are held in reserve for longer-term or, as yet unforeseen, needs.
 Nevertheless, legal agreements need to be in place before planning permission is granted for other elements of the site to ensure that all of the proposed open space/burial ground area is provided and retained in open uses, with sufficient flexibility for the different components to be brought forward as they are needed. - 4.5.23 The proposed housing area will provide for a range of housing types and tenures to meet a variety of housing needs.
 It should be designed so as to facilitate and improve access to the town centre by non-car modes and limit the impact of vehicles, particularly on nearby residential streets.
 This will be achieved through the design of the development, its access arrangements, and wider traffic management measures.
 Consultation with the community on these measures will be encouraged and a Transport Assessment will be needed at the planning application stage to establish the details of necessary measures, including public transport improvements.
-Housing should be designed so as to avoid harmful impacts on the amenities of existing housing, particularly in Langtons Court, through appropriate layout, landscaping and positioning of open spaces.
-Substantial boundary planting will also be needed on the eastern edge of the site, which is sensitive in landscape terms, and the archaeological potential of the area will need to be investigated and protected as necessary. - 4.5.24 The southern part of the site is allocated primarily for employment use, but will also need to accommodate junction arrangements associated with the new access to Alresford Bypass.
-These will include rearrangement of the existing junction of Whitehill Lane and Sun Lane, with scope to reduce traffic on Whitehill Lane and create an attractive green route.
+Housing should be designed so as to avoid harmful impacts on the amenities of existing housing. particularly in Langtons Court, through appropriate layout, landscaping and positioning of open spaces.
+Substantial boundary planting will also be needed on the eastern edge of the site, which is sensitive in landscape terms, and the archaeological potential of the area will need to be investigated and protected as necessary, an assessment to define the extent and significance of any archaeological remains and reflect these in the proposals, in accordance with policy DM25, prior to the commencement of development. - 4.5.24 The southern part of the site is allocated primarily for employment use, but will also need to accommodate junction arrangements associated with the new access to Alresford Bypass.
+These will may include rearrangement of the existing junction of Whitehill Lane and Sun Lane, with scope to reduce traffic on Whitehill Lane and create an attractive green route.
 The new junction with Alresford Bypass will require careful design to balance highway design requirements with the need to minimise the impacts on existing residents and the landscape.
+It is currently expected that an all-moves roundabout junction will best meet the Highway Authority's requirements, although other arrangements may also achieve this.
 It should be provided as the first stage of the development, so as to enable the employment land to be serviced and made available in advance of housing development.